Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 '68 Olympian: If You're Famous And You're Black, You Have To Be An Activist

-Thirty-two years later, Tommie Smith and John Carlos, American gold and bronze medal winners at the 1968 Olympic games, donned black gloves and raised their arms in a black power salute from the medal podium in Mexico City.
-(Australian runner, Peter Norman, who is white and won the silver, wore an Olympic Project for Human Rights badge in support of their efforts.)
+Thirty-two years later, Tommie Smith and John Carlos, American gold and bronze medal winners at the 1968 Olympic Games, donned black gloves and raised their arms in a black power salute from the medal podium in Mexico City.
+(Australian runner Peter Norman, who is white and won the silver, wore an Olympic Project for Human Rights badge in support of their efforts.)

 Consider the time: 1968 was another inflection point year in American political and social history.
-Violence was spilling out in the civil-rights and integration movement.
+Violence was spilling out in the civil rights and integration movement.
 Cities had been burned from rioting the year before.
 Martin Luther King Jr. and Robert F. Kennedy had been assassinated.

-Like today, the country was divided politically and along racially lines.
+Like today, the country was divided politically and along racial lines.

 Smith and Carlos, too, were met with opposition to their podium statement.
-The U.S. Olympic Committee, in fact, sent Owens to Mexico City to try and convince Smith and Carlos not to do it.
+The U.S. Olympic Committee, in fact, sent Owens to Mexico City to try to persuade Smith and Carlos not to do it.
 He was unsuccessful.
 After their wins, they were stripped of their medals by the head of the International Olympic Committee.

-Norman went home to Australia and was banished from participating in another Olympics and any involvement with their Olympics teams.
+Norman went home to Australia and was banished from participating in another Olympics and any involvement with that country's Olympic teams.
 It wasn't until after his death that the Australian government passed a resolution honoring Norman for standing up for human rights.
-Smith and Carlos were pall bearers at Norman's funeral.
+Smith and Carlos were pallbearers at Norman's funeral.

 Of course, there was Muhammad Ali.
 Born Cassius Clay, the champion boxer converted to Islam in 1964, and when drafted into the Vietnam War in 1967, he refused to go, citing religious convictions.
-Ali was convicted of draft evasion, sentenced to five years in prison and was banned from boxing for three years.
+Ali was convicted of draft evasion, sentenced to five years in prison and banned from boxing for three years.
 The U.S. Supreme Court overturned his conviction in 1971.

 Around the same time, Curt Flood of the St. Louis Cardinals made history in 1969 by challenging a clause in professional baseball that essentially said players were teams' property.
 Flood called himself a "well-paid slave."
-That triggered mass backlash among whites, but also helped bring the issue of free agency to the forefront.
+That triggered mass backlash among whites, but it also helped bring the issue of free agency to the forefront.

 Flood's case went to the Supreme Court, where he lost 5-3, but half a dozen years later, an arbitrator went against the Supreme Court's ruling and modern free agency was born.
 The NFL adopted similar free agency in 1992 and the NBA, the professional basketball league, in 1996.